 You want to impress, but you’re explicitly being asked to talk about something you failed at.
-So, what do you do?
+So what do you do?
 How do you answer this honestly without scaring away your potential employer by bringing up that time you lost your company a lot of money?

-1. Pick a Real Failure
+1. Pick a real failure.

 Step one is to pick a failure.
 Don’t try to weasel your way out of this by talking about that one time you got a B in a college class.
 You’re not fooling anyone.
 At the same time, you probably also want to shy away from any colossal failures related to the kind of work you’re applying for.
-If the interviewer specifically asks for something related to work, try to at least pull the story from something that happened a long time ago.
-Choose a story in which something fairly important didn’t go right due to your personal actions (or lack of actions).
+For example, if you’re interviewing for an account management position, maybe don’t tell them about the time you lost your company’s largest client in a huge blowup.

 Note that I said “something” and not “everything”—the reason people so frequently trip up on this question is because they’re looking for a situation in which everything went wrong.
 You only need one thing to go wrong for your answer to work.